jamietre/iter8/README.md

 Join two sequences, and return a single new sequence.

-The default behavior assumes that the two sequences are `key-value pairs` with *unique keys* and the key will be used to join them.
+The default behavior with no `joinOn` clause assumes that the two sequences are `[key, value]` pairs with *unique keys*, e.g. `Map`s,  and the key will be used to join them.
 It returns a new sequence, where the value is result of invoking `mergeCallback(left, right, key)` for the *value* of each matched entries.

 You can provide an `joinOn` clause to use sequences of any kind, including supporting sequences with duplicate keys.